Communications data retention for Internet service providers

 Mortensen v.
 Bresnan Communications

 Representing Internet service provider Bresnan Communications in federal privacy lawsuit challenging the use of ad-targeting technology.
 Won dismissal and currently on appeal to the 9th Circuit.
-(D. Mont.; 9th Cir.
-Ongoing)
+(9th Cir.
+2014)

-Represent home medical equipment and services company in putative nationwide class action alleging the company placed automated and prerecorded messages in violation of the TCPA.
+Representing an energy supplier in putative nationwide class action alleging company placed calls to phones on National DNC and cell phones in violation of the TCPA.
 (N.D.
 Ill.
 Ongoing)

 Privacy and security compliance for Charter Communications*